Close mobile menu

 The list of eligible courses and subject areas are available for you in the “Faculty Rules > Regulations Governing Undergraduate Degree Requirements” section of your Academic Calendar.

-For your convenience, the following resources are available:
+For your convenience, the following resources are also available:

 BSc/iBSc: Approved BSc Non-Science Courses and Subject Areas